inasafe/inasafe-doc/docs/source/user-docs/application-help/save_scenario.rst

    *Save current scenario*

-This is the tool you need to prepare/save scenarios for the :ref:`tb_batch_runner` Tool.
+This is the tool you need to prepare/save scenarios for the :ref:`tb_batch_runner`.
 It lets you save the current visible scenario in QGIS to a :file:`.txt` file.
 Once saved you can reopen this file as a scenario again in Batch runner and recalculate it.